-Figure 6: Response of simple brazed specimens
+Figure 10: Response of simple brazed specimens.

-For the first tested specimen, CWB-CMT1, presented in Figure 7, the failure mode of the beam started with the buckling of the shear panel as shown in Figure 8(a), followed by the shear buckling of the corrugations of the web (see Figure 8(b)), and finally the shear buckling of the web plates and local buckling of the flanges, under the load application points, as presented in Figure 8(c).
-The behaviour of CWB-CMT1 beam was ductile and the maximum load is reached at $F{max} = 368.2$ kN (the initial stiffness of K{0-Exp} was not possible to be determined).
+For the first tested specimen, CWB-CMT1, presented in Figure 11, the failure mode of the beam started with the buckling of the shear panel (Figure 12(a)), followed by the shear buckling of the corrugations of the web (Figure 12(b)), and finally the shear buckling of the web plates and buckling of the flanges (Figure 12(c)).
+The behaviour of CWB-CMT1 beam was ductile and the maximum load is reached at $F{max} = 368.2$ kN (the initial stiffness K{0-Exp} is not available).
 The collapse appears for a displacement of 96.6 mm.